thirdball/csc208/ch1_counting/sect1.2.md

 # Chapter 1.2 Notes

+### Counting Subsets
+Suppose we look at the set A  {1, 2, 3, 4, 5}.
+How many subsets of A contain xactly 3 elements?

+Together there are 20
+of these subsets, so 10 each.

+Number of elements:0 1 2   3 4 5
+Number of subsets: 1 5 10 10 5 1

 ### Bit Strings
 Bit is short for binary digit, so a bit string is just a string of binary digits from 0 to 1.
 Examples: